kevroletin/toy-java-serializer/README.md

                 .build();

 A call such approach with a separate type a "type safe".
-One should add validation into constructor of TelephoneNumber.
-So any time you meet TelephoneNumber in your program - you can be sure it contains valid representation of it's value.
+One should add validation into the constructor of TelephoneNumber.
+So anytime you meet TelephoneNumber in your program - you can be sure it contains a valid representation of its value.

-That second approach also allows using TelephoneNumber as a key in dictionary like this:
+That second approach also allows using TelephoneNumber as a key in the dictionary like this:

         json.fromJson(
             "{\"71234567890\": true, \"70000000000\": false}",